cmusatyalab/gabriel/README.md

 is __not__ recommended because this can potentially break other Python 3 applications.

-You will also need the following packages.
+You also need the following packages.

 * parallel-ssh
 * psutil >= 0.4.1